Businesses can't function without confidential information.

 It’s when its disclosed to “a substantial number of people” that confidentiality is lost.

-Whether disclosure of confidential information destroys confidentiality is a question of degree.
+Whether disclosure of company confidential information destroys confidentiality is a question of degree.

 There is often more than one person in a ring of people who know confidential information.
-Information with limited distribution retains its confidentiality.
+Sensitive information with limited distribution retains its confidentiality.

 For example, depending on the background, disclosures may be made in a context where confidentiality is not lost: